 Going through a divorce can be emotionally, financially, and even physically exhausting.
 Often, the strong emotions experienced during the divorce process make it easy to overlook the practical consequences of the divorce itself.
-With that in mind, we, the Owings Mills estate planning attorneys at Gershberg & Associates, LLC can offer some estate planning considerations when you go through a divorce.
+With that in mind, I explain the estate planning considerations when you go through a divorce in the article below.

 Prenuptial agreements are now relatively common and having one in place should make the divorce process easier.
 A prenuptial agreement is a contract between two parties in contemplation of marriage that takes effect when the couple are legally married.
 A prenuptial agreement can cover property division upon divorce, financial responsibilities during marriage, spousal support, and the distribution of estate assets if one spouse dies.
 A postnuptial agreement effectively accomplishes the same thing as a prenuptial agreement; however, it is entered into after marriage.